Zianfu96/sp18/materials.md

 ## Previous Semester's Materials

-You can take a look at materials from the previous semester [github repository](https://github.com/DS-100/sp17/tree/master/materials).
+You can take a look at materials from the Spring 2017 [github repository](https://github.com/DS-100/sp17/tree/master/materials).

 You can also obtain all the original slides from last semester here [google drive](https://drive.google.com/open?id=0Bze55lezLJhIM3BBRW0wc0lXQWs) and all datasets are available [here](https://drive.google.com/open?id=0B2k285AK-3KER3JoZU9hQVNGU2c).